samyiskarous/react-responsive-native-chart/README.md

 ## Important Note
 If you chose the Start Date from a year, and the End Date from another, then I'll be grouping that into a `Unit` of Years.\
-For example, a Start Date from 2018, and an End Date from 2019, that will result in a 2 Bars in the the BarChart result, each if for one of the years included, which are 2018 and 2019, or more if included.\
+For example, a Start Date from 2018, and an End Date from 2019, that will result in a 2 Bars in the the BarChart result, each one is for one of the years included, which are 2018 and 2019, or more if the difference is bigger.\
 Same goes for the the Months.\
-For example, if within the same year, you chose Start Date at 3rd of January, and the End Date at 5th of May, they we'll have 5 Bars in the chart, which are corresponding to the average scores for Jan, Feb, Mar, April and May.
+For example, if within the "same" year, you chose Start Date at 3rd of January, and the End Date at 5th of May, then we'll have 5 Bars in the chart, which are corresponding to the average scores for Jan, Feb, Mar, April and May.

 ## Notes About the project's structure.